bt-sync/sync-docker/README.md

 Do not create directories at the root of `/mnt/mounted_folders` from the Sync webui since they will not be mounted on the host.

-### Volume

-* `/mnt/sync` - folder inside the conrainer that contains the [storage folder](https://help.resilio.com/hc/en-us/articles/206664690-Sync-Storage-folder), [configuration file](https://help.resilio.com/hc/en-us/articles/206178884) and default download folder

-### Ports

-* `8888` - Webui port
-* `55555` - Listening port for Sync traffic (you can change it, but in this case change it in Sync [settings](https://help.resilio.com/hc/en-us/articles/204762669-Sync-Preferences) as well)

 ### Help

 - Additional info can be found at [help center](https://help.resilio.com)
-- If you have any questions left, please contact us via [support page](https://help.resilio.com/hc/en-us/requests/new?ticket_form_id=91563)
+- If you have any questions left, please contact us via [support page](https://help.resilio.com/hc/en-us/requests/new?ticket_form_id=91563) or visit our forum at [https://forum.resilio.com](https://forum.resilio.com)